Xbox Boss Expects PUBG To Be ‘Very Big’ On Xbox One Like ‘Minecraft’

 PlayerUnknown’s Battlegrounds is already a huge hit on PC before it is even exited Steam Early Access.
 The battle royale shooter will land on the Xbox One later this year and Xbox Head Phil Spencer believes it could see Minecraft levels of success.

 There are no official numbers, but a Wikipedia entry used to keep track of the best-selling PC games of all time puts PUBG as the top-selling shooter of all time and tied for seventh place with the venerable Garry’s Mod and RollerCoaster Tycoon 3.
-Minecraft sits on top of the PC charts with over 26 million copies sold, however, the open-world sandbox title has sold more than 120 million copies when you count other platforms.
+Minecraft sits on top of the PC charts with over 26 million copies sold.
+However, the open-world sandbox title has sold more than 120 million copies when you count other platforms.
 That’s the kind of success Xbox’s Phil Spencer thinks PUBG can see on his console.

-When asked on Twitter if he thinks PUBG will see huge success on the Xbox One, Spencer responded:
+When asked on Twitter if he thinks PUBG will see huge success on the Xbox One, Spencer responded with the following.

 PUBG’s success and the publishing partnership Bluehole entered into with Microsoft could not come at a more critical time for the Xbox One.
 A series of delays for AAA exclusives like Crackdown 3 and Sea of Thieves combined with the cancellation of Scalebound and no Halo or Gears of War planned for release this fall leaves the console with a severe dry spell of exclusive titles during the important holiday shopping season and the launch of the Xbox One X.